FENECON Home 10 assembly and operating instructions

 -

-FENECON Home 10 - The battery tower and Inverter should be installed/mounted on top of each other.
+The FENECON Home 10 battery tower and inverter should be installed/mounted on top of each other.
 If there is not enough space above, the battery tower and inverter can also be installed next to each other.

 6.2.4.
-Assembly of battery tower 1 with FENECON Home 10 - EMS box
+Assembly of battery tower 1 with FENECON Home 10-EMS box

 Proceed as follows to set up the battery tower:

-1. The battery tower is installed stackable in front of a wall on a solid and level floor. |
+1. The battery tower is installed stackable in front of a wall on a solid and level floor.
+2. The distance to the wall must be 45 to 65 mm so that the wall bracket can be fitted correctly. |

 |